 Roaring down the highway, feeling the power of your motorcycle beneath you, almost defines freedom.
 Immortalized in movies from 1969’s “Easy Rider” to 2007’s “Wild Hogs,” bikers seek adventure and sometimes find themselves in the process.
 But when have to take your new bike to the shop time and again, or when you want to go and your motorcycle doesn’t, it’s maddening.
-If your new motorcycle turns out to be a lemon, though, you definitely have recourse.
+If your new bike turns out to be a lemon, though, you definitely have recourse via motorcycle lemon laws.

 Motorcycle Lemon Laws